How you lead is just as important as what you’re doing.

 - Would not doing this well cause the organization to fail?

-Get the Whole Leadership Picture
+Using Leadership Drivers to Get the Whole Picture

 Setting a leadership strategy first requires a comprehensive understanding of leadership in your organization.
 This begins with individual talent and competencies, but it doesn’t end there.
 The ability of formal and informal leaders to pull together ultimately makes the difference in whether you accomplish your goals.